ynput/OpenPype/website/docs/manager_ftrack_actions.md

 A group of actions that are used for OpenPype Administration.

-### Create/Update Avalon Attributes
+### Create Update Avalon Attributes
 * Entity types: All
 * User roles: Pypeclub, Administrator

 Action creates and updates Ftrack's Custom Attributes that are needed to manage and run OpenPype within Ftrack.
-Most of custom attribute configurations are stored in OpenPype presets (*Pype Settings → Project → Anatomy → Attributes*).
+Most of custom attribute configurations are stored in OpenPype settings (*click on the systray OpenPype icon → Settings → Project → Anatomy → Attributes*).
 It is not recommended to modify values stored in the file unless your studio used completely custom configuration.

 ### Sync to Avalon
 * Entity types: Project, Typed Context